Sycamore Partners to take Hot Topic private for $600 million

 Sycamore Partners acquired women's apparel retailer Talbots for $193.3 million last year and is in negotiations to acquire Australian surfwear company Billabong International Ltd (BBG.AX) for $586.6 million.

-Kaluzny is a former retail specialist at the well-known PE firm Golden Gate Capital, and has previously served on the boards of retailers Zale Corp ZLC.N, Apogee Retail and Eddie Bauer.
+Kaluzny, a former retail specialist at the well-known PE firm Golden Gate Capital, now serves as a director at retailers such as Zale Corp ZLC.N, Apogee Retail and Eddie Bauer.

 Apparel chains such as Hot Topic that cater mainly to teenage shoppers have struggled with a sales slowdown as its core customer base has much less discretionary income in a weak economy.